 Sometimes known as train tracks, fixed metal braces in Loughborough consist of brackets which are bonded to the teeth.
 The glue won’t damage your teeth in any way, but it is strong enough to ensure the brackets will remain in position for the duration of the treatment.
 The brackets are connected using a wire, which guides the teeth into position.
-You will visit your dentist every few months for a check up and an adjustment to ensure the fixed metal braces are working as they should.
+You will visit your orthodontist in Loughborough every few months for a check up and an adjustment to ensure the fixed metal braces are working as they should.

 The most highly engineered brace system that exists, so it will accurately correct your smile in a predictable time frame.